tralce/tralceCollectibles/readme.txt

-[SIZE="5"][COLOR="Magenta"]In this release I have made a couple code changes, and these will result in you needing to re-bind your keys.
-Back them up before updating!
-Take a screenshot of them or write them down.[/COLOR][/SIZE]

 Tired of wasting a quickslot on things like Assistants, the Antiquarian's Eye, or certain often-used mementos?
 Assign them to a keybind instead!

 Questions?
 Comments?
 Donations?
 Hit me up in-game! @tralce, PC/NA